amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 Let us know how we can improve this plugin, [Open a new issue](https://github.com/amarinediary/WordPress-simple-URL-based-breadcrumb/issues/new/choose).

+## Unofficial plugin ?
+Open source is a key value for us.
+Unofficial here means Open Source.
+Restricting it through the WordPress plugin store would be counterproductive.
+Put your hands in the engine and have fun.
+Star-it, Fork-it and Modify-it at your convenience.

 ## Table of contents

 - [Displaying the bread, a formatted crumbs list](https://github.com/amarinediary/WordPress-simple-URL-based-breadcrumb#displaying-the-bread-a-formatted-crumbs-list)